 How long do chameleons live? …and is there anything we can do to increase our pet chameleon’s longevity and lifespan?

-Many chameleons can live for a decade or more, however the word “can” has important connotation.
+Though chameleons can live for a decade or more, the word “can” has important connotation.
 Well cared for and healthy chameleons can live long lives, but it’s a sad fact that many pet chameleons DO NOT.

 Many chameleons sold and kept as pets, live pathetically (and depressingly) short lives.
 Parasite and disease riddled wild-caught specimens and poor husbandry by uneducated chameleon owners DRASTICALLY shorten countless chameleons’ lives!